kjetilfjellheim/electronics_projects/ic/555/README.md

 | R1 | 470k | |
 | R2 | 4.7k | Replace this with a smaller resistor and led |
 | U1 | 7555 https://www.alldatasheet.com/datasheet-pdf/pdf/17796/PHILIPS/ICM7555.html | 555 should also work fine |

-## Monostable mode

-### Description
-This circuit makes a single pulse when triggered.
-This causes the output to held high for the pulse duration formula then return low.

 ### Formulas
 Pulse duration can be calculated with the formula.